ovh/docs/pages/platform/public-cloud/increasing_public_cloud_quota/guide.en-ca.md

 Click on the `?`{.action} button for more information about this feature, then click on `Auto-scaling quota`{.action} to enable it.

-Once done, auto-scaling will now be enable for your project and your resources quota will be increased periodically.
+Once done, auto-scaling will now be enabled for your project and your resources quota will be increased periodically.

 ### Increasing the quota of your Public Cloud projects

-Project quotas cannot be raised from the OVHcloud Control Panel.
+Project quotas cannot be increased from the OVHcloud Control Panel.
 To proceed with this request, you have to open a support ticket from your OVHcloud account.

 ## Go further